aloiscochard/sindi/sindi-docs/src/basic.rst

 The framework is composed of two main artifacts:
  * sindi-core: A library providing IoC functionalities
- * sindi-compiler: Compiler plugin that resolve and check dependencies during compilation
+ * sindi-compiler: A compiler plugin that resolve and check dependencies during compilation

 The compiler plugin is totally **optional**, you can use Sindi without it but you'll miss some very helpful feature and unfortunatly,